-Table 3-1 Server Status Functions in the Cisco Unity Connection Cluster (continued)
+Table 3-1 Server Status Functions in the Cisco Unity Connection 8.x Cluster (continued)

-Server Assignments and Usage of Voice Messaging Ports
+Server Assignments and Usage of Voice Messaging Ports in 8.x

 In a Cisco Unity Connection cluster, the servers share the same phone system integrations.
 Each server is responsible for handling a share of the incoming calls for the cluster (answering phone calls and taking messages).